Across the Sea to visit Capri

 We set off super early for our Capri in a day adventure, on the first Sorrento to Capri ferry leaving Sorrento at 7:15 am.

 Early starts are highly recommended during a Sorrento summer, but we were also on a mission to squeeze as much as possible from our Capri day visit.

 Time to explore and a relaxed journey to start the day were important, anyone who has visited Capri in the busy summer months will tell you the Sorrento to Capri ferries get busy.

 Like-minded travellers desperate to see this magnificent Isle, but there are only so many ferries to transport them across.

 So plan your day, book your tickets and get an early start are my words of wisdom for this one.

 The plan was to venture to the top of the Island, then go to the highest point Monte Solaro, via the apparently wobbly, creaky, scary chairlifts.

-Today we had timed things well and had the whole day to explore at a less frantic pace a little further around one of our favourite places.
+Today we had timed things well and had the whole day to explore a little further around one of our favourite places, at a less frantic pace.

 We were absolutely buzzing to be re-visiting Capri again.